tongxin97/tongxin97.github.io/index.md

 <img class="profile-picture" src="media/profile.jpeg">

-Hi, I'm Xin.
-I earned a B.S. degree in Computer Science from <a href="https://nyuad.nyu.edu/en/" target="_blank">New York University Abu Dhabi</a> and I'm joining <a href="https://cs.illinois.edu/" target="_blank">Illinois Computer Science</a> as a MSCS student in Fall, 19.

-My primary academic/research areas of interest are:
-+ _big-data systems and data science_
-+ _computer systems and networking_
-+ _software engineering_
+Hi, I'm Xin, M.S.
+Computer Science student at University of Illinois at Urbana Champaign, currently seeking software engineering internships for summer, 2020.
+Before coming to the Midwest, I interned with WeChat (Tencent) as a Web developer and worked on research projects in the Computer Systems and Networking area.

-## Research Experience
+## Work & Research Experience

-* **Undergraduate Capstone Researcher, NYUAD** &nbsp; _September 18 - May 19_
+* **Undergraduate Thesis on Blockchain-based P2P Storage System** &nbsp; _January - May 19_
   + Faculty advisor: <a href="https://cs.nyu.edu/~jchen/" target="_blank">Jay Chen</a>
-  + Designed and partially implemented a blockchain-based distributed storage system with a Proof of Replication storage verification scheme and P2P networking capacity
+  + Designed and partially implemented a blockchain-based P2P data storage system with a decentralized storage verification scheme and networking stack.
+The storage system is going to support a decentralized online forum application, where each user has the ability to post and moderate content.
+  + Wrote a system design white-paper (to be published); implemented with ~5k lines of Golang.
 <br/><br/>

+* **Web Development at <a href="https://mp.weixin.qq.com/cgi-bin/wx" target="_blank">WeChat Mini Program Center</a>, Tencent** &nbsp; _June - August 18_
+  + Developed real-time, multiplayer game prototypes using the WeChat Mini Game framework and LayaBox HTML5 game engine.
+Games are designed so that players join and team up from group chats, boosting the communal experience.
+  + Expanded the WeChat Mini Program/Game library by adding APIs to support the latest networking, file storage and multimedia features, such as VoIP chat.
+Developed feature-testing prototypes that cover each added API.
+  + Helped solve developer issues on the community forum for three months.
+<br/><br/>

-* **Summer Research Intern, Secure Systems Lab, NYU Tandon** &nbsp; _June - August 17_
+* **P2P Networking Research at Secure Systems Lab, NYU Tandon** &nbsp; _June - August 17_
   + Faculty advisors:
   <a href="https://ssl.engineering.nyu.edu/people#faculty" target="_blank">Justin Cappos</a>,
   <a href="https://ssl.engineering.nyu.edu/people#faculty" target="_blank">Albert Rafetseder</a>
   + Developed a Distributed Hash Table (DHT)-based information advertisement and lookup library for <a href="https://seattle.poly.edu/html/" target="_blank">Seattle Testbed</a>, a cloud computing platform for networking and distributed systems research
-  + Programming language: Python; tools: Git, SSH, Wireshark

-## Industry Experience

-* **Software Engineering Intern, WeChat, Tencent** &nbsp; _June - August 18_
-  + Team: <a href="https://mp.weixin.qq.com/cgi-bin/wx" target="_blank">WeChat Mini Programs</a>
-  + Developed real-time, multiplayer game prototypes using the *Mini Game* framework (language: JavaScript; HTML5 game engine: Layabox)
-  + Expanded the *Mini Program/Game* library by adding APIs to support the latest networking, file storage and multimedia features (such as VoIP chat within mini games)
-  + Solved issues raised by developers on the *Mini Program* community forum
+  + Followed the BitTorrent BEP5 and BEP44 protocol standards; Implemented with ~4k lines of Python.

 ## Open Source Projects
+* Noise, a lightweight p2p networking stack in Golang (forked) <a href="https://github.com/tongxin97/noise" target="_blank">[code]</a>

 * Operating Systems class projects <a href="https://github.com/CynthiaTong/os_projects" target="_blank">[code]</a>

 * Chordinate, a React Native app for practicing chord progressions <a href="https://github.com/guyu96/chordinate" target="_blank">[code]</a>